6 Formulas and Functions

 First, create the following table:

-Then enter in cell B2 a formula that you can copy down and to the right to the rest of the table so that the value inside each cell in the table is the multiplication of number before the row and the number above the column.
+Then, enter a formula in cell B2 that you can copy down and to the right to fill the rest of the table, so that the value in each cell is the product of the number to the left of the row and the number above the column.

-Olive oil can be purchased in cans of 5 liters.
-The price depends upon the number of cans:
+Olive oil can be purchased in 5-liter cans.
+The price depends on the number of cans:

 • $45 per can for the first 20 cans

-Create a spreadsheet model where you can enter the total amount of cans and the total price should be calculated.
-Use cells for the price per can and the 20 cans limit.
-Give also names to all cells.
+Create a spreadsheet model where you can enter the total number of cans, and the total price is calculated.
+Use separate cells for the price per can and the 20-can limit.
+Name all the cells appropriately.